Helena Barrett, Creative Placemaker

 Helena works with local residents in Wester Hailes to develop and deliver a programme of regular creative activities, one-off events, and participatory public art installations that respond to local assets and aspirations.

 Meghan facilitates WHALE Arts’ regular programme of activities for adults.
-She is responsible for the management and development of the following groups: smART CRAFT, Stitch ‘n’ Time, Drama, Let’s Dance!, and the WHALE Community Cinema.
-She also supports external group the Arty Party, and alongside Helena the new SPL poetry group.
+She is responsible for the management and development of the following groups: smART CRAFT, Stitch ‘n’ Time, Drama, Let’s Dance!, the WHALE Community Cinema, and new Music and Visuals group with the Scottish Chamber Orchestra.
+She also supports external group the Arty Party, and alongside Helena the Scottish Poetry Library group.
 Meghan is a member of Creative Edinburgh and Scottish Contemporary Art Network.

 Dawn Borthwick, Support Worker and Cleaner